dovla2001/dovla2001/README.md

 ---

 ### 💡 About Me
-Aspiring software engineering student with practical experience in developing web and desktop applications, working with databases, and exposure to machine learning.
-From my course of study, I gained knowledge of C#,.NET Core and modern practices such as SOLID principles and object-oriented programming in detail.
-In particular, I'm interested in coding web applications using JavaScript and React.
-I also want to improve my skills in web and desktop application development, with focus on the .NET platform.
-My main interests include:
+I am an aspiring software engineering student with practical experience in developing both web and desktop applications, working with databases, and gaining exposure to machine learning.
+Through my course of study, I have acquired in-depth knowledge of C#, .NET Core, and modern software development practices like SOLID principles and object-oriented programming.
+I am particularly passionate about coding web applications using JavaScript and React.
+Moving forward, I am eager to continue improving my skills in web and desktop application development, with a focus on the .NET platform.My main interests include:
 - 🧩 **Object-Oriented Programming (OOP)**
 - 🌐 **Web Development**
 - 🗃️ **Database Management**